 Put in your bowls and serve with?
 In my house it’s water with lemon.

-Notes: For olive oil, I use Columela— it has a sort of spicy flavor, for sea salt flakes, I use Maldon, and for pepper, I use the Tellicherry variety.
-I use table salt for anything mixed in or cooked and save the sea salt flakes for finishing or roasting.
+Notes: For olive oil, I use Columela or Nunez de Prado— they have a sort of spicy flavor, for sea salt flakes, I use Maldon, and for pepper, I use the Tellicherry variety.
+I use table or kosher salt for anything mixed in or cooked and save the sea salt flakes for finishing or roasting.
 Using these ingredients adds a little extra flavor to the dish and they’re getting much easier to find now.

 Copyright © 2016 MRStrauss • All rights reserved